How to do your tax return for 2025–26

 Key takeaways

-• If you work or if you earn any sort of income through investments, you're required to lodge a tax return with the Australian Tax Office (ATO) each year.
+• If you work or earn any sort of income through investments, you're required to lodge a tax return with the Australian Tax Office (ATO) each year.

 • The financial year runs from July 1 through to June 30.
-Your tax return needs to be lodged by 31 October 2024 (or May 2025 if you have an accountant).
+Your tax return needs to be lodged by 31 October 2026 (or later if you have an accountant).

-• Several big tax changes came into effect from 1 July 2024, most of which will benefit the average person.
+• Several big tax changes came into effect from 1 July, which it's important to know about.

 Now: what is a tax return?